-Although the risks highlighted above exist under normal market conditions, the test of whether they are well-managed by each entity in the chain will arise during rare tail events, such as a default.
-Default by firms that provide services enabling trade execution, clearing, or settlement in the U.S. Treasury cash market could cause contagion because it could jeopardize participants' ability to access the U.S. Treasury market and/or their normal clearing and settlement mechanisms unless suitable services are offered elsewhere.
+Although the risks highlighted above exist under normal market conditions, the test of whether they are wellmanaged by each entity in the chain will arise during rare tail events, such as a default.
+Default by firms that provide services enabling trade execution, clearing, or settlement in the U.S. Treasury cash market could cause

+25 It is particularly important for participants to communicate and match trade details in a timely manner for large or contagion because it could jeopardize participants' ability to access the U.S. Treasury market and/or their normal clearing and settlement mechanisms unless suitable services are offered elsewhere.
 Given its benchmark status, stress in the U.S. Treasury market could spread to other domestic and international capital markets through various transmission channels.